maziac/DeZog/documentation/Migration.md

 Setting expressions: For years the vscode/debug-adapter was not able to set values in the WACTHes pane.
 Last month I decided to implement a workaround for this: the 'Expressions' section in the VARIABLES pane.
 This was bad timing.
 4 weeks later with vscode 1.60 the setting of values was also supported by vscode.
 So I removed the 'Expressions' from the VARIABLES pane again.
 I.e. also the commands '-addexpr' and '-delexpr' have been removed.
 Instead, in the WATCHes pane, you can now right click and select 'Set value' to change the value.

-From migration point of view: If you've added '-addexpr' or '-delexpr' to the "commandsAfterLaunch" section of your launch.json file, you would have to remve them.
+From migration point of view: If you've added '-addexpr' or '-delexpr' to the "commandsAfterLaunch" section of your launch.json file, you would have to remove them.

 ## Unit tests

+Unit tests are now fully integrated into the vscode testing API.
+It is available since vscode v1.60.
+Prior to this the "Z80 Unit Tests" extension was required to run unit tests.
+With version 2.4 no additional extension is required anymore and you should remove the "Z80 Unit Tests" extension.

+With this also the command palette commands and the text output for unit tests have been removed completely.
+Executing tests is now completely done via vscode's UI.

 The UNITTEST_INITIALIZE macro is now executed not only once for all unit tests but before each single unit test.

-You can setup now more than one unit test configuration in teh launch.json.
+You can setup now more than one unit test configuration in the launch.json.

+The unit test Z80 macors have not been changed.
+I.e. all your unit tests should still run.
+Without any change in configuration you should be able to see the tests if you click on vscode's test icon in the sidebar.

 # Migrate from DeZog 2.2 to DeZog 2.3